mjschultz/django-tastefulpy/docs/resources.rst

 The Hydrate Cycle
 -------------------

-Tastypie uses a "hydrate" cycle to take serializated data from the client and turn it into something the data model can use.
+Tastefulpy uses a "hydrate" cycle to take serializated data from the client and turn it into something the data model can use.
 This is the reverse process from the ``dehydrate`` cycle.
-In fact, by default, Tastypie's serialized data should be "round-trip-able", meaning the data that comes out should be able to be fed back in & result in the same original data model.
+In fact, by default, Tastefulpy's serialized data should be "round-trip-able", meaning the data that comes out should be able to be fed back in & result in the same original data model.
 This usually means taking a dictionary of simple data types & turning it into a complex data